-Several other factors that may affect any quotes shared with a client seeking social media management.
+Several other factors may affect any quotes shared with a client seeking social media management.

 Suppose there is content to be created, such as images that need specialized software or designers.
-In that case, the social media manager may consider outsourcing key talent.
+In that case, the social media manager may consider outsourcing key talent using freelance job websites.
 In this instance, any quote shared should also consider this.

 Social media packages